cookie-status/cookie-status-dev/content/chrome/_index.md

 ## Other third-party storage

-Chrome does not restrict the use of other browser storage in third-party context.
+Chrome **partitions** storage in embedded frames that load content from a cross-site origin.

 ## Other first-party storage